Hello and welcome to my Rossignol Jibsaw Heavy Duty review.

 |TOTAL after normalizing||78.7/100|

-Overall the Jibsaw Heavy Duty is a good aggressive all-mountain-freestyle option, particularly for anyone who likes to ride something a little stiffer and tends to ride in hard/icy conditions a lot.
+Overall the Jibsaw Heavy Duty is an OK aggressive all-mountain-freestyle option, particularly for anyone who likes to ride something a little stiffer and tends to ride in hard/icy conditions a lot.

 More Info, Current Prices and Where to Buy Online

 If you’re interested in learning more about Rossi’s Jibsaw Heavy Duty, are ready to buy or want to research size availability and current prices, check out the links below.

 If you want to see how the Jibsaw Heavy Duty compares to other aggressive all-mtn-freestyle boards or check out some other options in this category, check out the next link.